PrivateAIM/documentation/src/guide/admin/analysis-definition.md

 ```

 ## ConfigMap
-A kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) is used in the FLAME Node to define the endpoints for the Nginx sidecar pod by providing the imported Nginx configuration.
-Because the traffic from the analysis pod is tightly controlled, it is necessary to pre-define the Nginx endpoints with which this pod can use for communication and transmitting results.
-The endpoints are to enable communication with other Flame Node components and are configured such that each one will only accept connections from the analysis container (as defined by its Service IP).
+A Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) is used in the FLAME Node to define the endpoints for the NGINX sidecar Pod by providing the imported NGINX configuration.
+Because the traffic from the Analysis Pod is tightly controlled, it is necessary to pre-define the NGINX endpoints which this Pod can use for communication and transmitting results.
+The endpoints are to enable communication with other FLAME Node components and are configured such that each one will only accept connections from the analysis container (as defined by its Service IP).

 ::: info Incoming Messages
-One endpoint, `/analysis`, is configured to allow the FLAME Message Broker and Pod Orchestrator to send information to the analysis pod and serves as the **only** point of ingress to the analysis.
+Note: One endpoint, `/analysis`, is configured to allow the FLAME Message Broker and Pod Orchestrator to send/retrieve information to/from the Analysis Pod and serves as the **only** point of ingress to the analysis.
 :::

-The ConfigMap resource name with use the format of `nginx-<analysis deployment name>-config` and is defined as such:
+The ConfigMap resource name is formatted as `nginx-<analysis deployment name>-config` and defined as such:
 ```yaml
 kind: ConfigMap
 apiVersion: v1